 In the worst-case scenario, you may become permanently disabled and in constant pain from arthritis.
 However, if you get help from the team at Martin Orthopedics, you can avoid the devastating consequences of untreated arthritis.
-The practice has offices in Little Rock, North Little Rock, Hot Springs Village, Benton, Cabot, and White Hall, Arkansas, where you can benefit from non-surgical therapies like joint injections and regenerative medicine.
+The practice has offices in Little Rock, North Little Rock, Hot Springs Village, and Cabot, Arkansas, where you can benefit from non-surgical therapies like joint injections and regenerative medicine.
 The team also performs advanced joint replacement surgery where necessary.
 Call the Martin Orthopedics office nearest you today to schedule a consultation or book an appointment online.

 Arthritis causes joint damage and chronic pain.
 There are over 100 forms of the condition, with the most common being:

 Osteoarthritis occurs when the articular cartilage covering the ends of your bones wears down after years of use.
 Cartilage is tough and slippery, so your bones normally glide over each other smoothly and painlessly.
 As the cartilage erodes, the ends of your bones become rough and pitted and rub against each other.

 Rheumatoid arthritis is an autoimmune disorder resulting from an immune system dysfunction.
 In the mistaken belief that the cells in your joint linings are harmful, your immune system creates antibodies to attack the cells, just as it would a bacteria or virus.

 Other common forms of arthritis include septic arthritis, gout, and psoriatic arthritis.